pgarevalo/storage-samples/NetApp Volumes/autogrow/README.md

 ```
 ### 1. Required roles

-Get the relevant information about your project.
+Add and get the relevant information about your project.
 ```bash
 PROJECT_ID="xxxxxxxxxxxx"
 REGION="xxxxxxxxxxxxxxxx"